Take a moment to consider how you interact with your customers…are you doing all you can to provide the best possible experience?

 Below, we'll consider 5 Portals that every field service business should use to enhance their customer's experience:

-- After-Sales Care Portals - obtain quality feedback and increase customer satisfaction
+- After-Sales Care Portals: Obtain quality feedback to increase customer satisfaction

 First: What is an Online Portal?